University of Liverpool

 Clinical Placement Experience

-In accordance with the regional arrangements described earlier, there are six clinical placements in the programme.
+There are six clinical placement modules on the programme.
 The sequence of placements for trainees usually follows the order shown in the following table, although this is currently under review due to the expansion of clinical psychology training in the region.
-Trainees will usually be expected to complete either a placement working with older adults or a placement working with people with learning disabilities.
-There may be occasional changes to this for a small number of trainees.

 NHS clinical psychology services in the North West region offer a particularly rich variety of placements.
 Trainees may also gain experience within the various regional specialist facilities on Merseyside, such as Ashworth High Secure Hospital, or the Walton Centre for Neurology and Neurosurgery, as well as develop expertise in other areas, for example family therapy, consultation, adult mental health complex cases, psychological child health, brain injury rehabilitation, early intervention for psychosis, clinical health, and eating disorders.
 Trainees have the option to undertake two 6-month or one 12-month specialist placement in Year 3.
 Novel and innovative specialist placements, mainly in community settings with limited access to clinical psychology provision, are being increasingly developed (for instance, a specialist homeless team placement based within a homeless hostel, or with MENCAP).